Paul Lambert: 2013–14 season

-Lambert's Aston Villa side began the season brightly, with a 3–1 win over Arsenal at Emirates Stadium on 17 August.
-Towards the end of 2013, the performances worsened greatly, especially home form, and Lambert was criticised by many fans and pundits for putting out a counter-attacking side with no plan B. Possession stats were biased towards the opposition in many games, including at home to Swansea; Villa had less than 30 percent of possession in a game which ended 1–1.
-In January 2014, Lambert made headlines by claiming that "many Premier League clubs could do without the distraction of the FA Cup if they were being honest."
+Lambert's Aston Villa team began the season brightly, with a 3–1 win over Arsenal at Emirates Stadium on 17 August.
+Towards the end of 2013, the performances worsened greatly, especially home form, and Lambert was criticised by many fans and pundits for putting out a counter-attacking team with no plan B. Possession stats were biased towards the opposition in many games, including at home to Swansea; Villa had less than 30 percent of possession in a game which ended 1–1.
+In January 2014, Lambert made headlines by stating that "many Premier League clubs could do without the distraction of the FA Cup if they were being honest."
 Aston Villa subsequently lost 2–1 at home to Sheffield United, a team two divisions below them, marking the fourth consecutive year that Lambert has been eliminated from the FA Cup by lower league opposition.
-Lambert subsequently defended his comments, claiming they were "taken out of context."
+Lambert subsequently defended his comments, stating they were "taken out of context."

 2014–15 season

 Lambert's third season in charge saw a different approach in the transfer market, with him opting to buy players with experience as opposed to the previous seasons, where the club would sign young prospects.
 Aston Villa started off well, with a 1–0 victory over Stoke City.
 This was then followed by a 0–0 draw against Newcastle United, a 2–1 win over Hull City and a 1–0 victory over Liverpool.
 During this time, the new back four of Alan Hutton, Ron Vlaar, Philippe Senderos and Aly Cissokho was praised by Lambert after gaining three clean sheets out of a possible four, whilst gaining ten points out of an available 12.

 After Villa's good start to the season, however, they then went on to have a five-game long goal drought, losing to Arsenal, Chelsea, Manchester City, Everton and QPR before scoring in a 2–1 loss at Villa Park to Tottenham.
 Villa then went on to gain some valuable points, drawing 0–0 with West Ham and 1–1 against Southampton.
 They then won 1–0 against Crystal Palace at Selhurst Park, courtesy of a Christian Benteke goal, followed with a 2–1 victory over Leicester City at Villa Park.

 On 11 February 2015, Villa announced they had parted company with Lambert after a 2–0 loss at Hull, leaving the club 18th in the Premier League table.
-His departure also meant that the top flight had no Scottish manager, for the first time in 30 years.
+His departure also meant that the top flight did not have a Scottish manager for the first time in 30 years.
 On 14 February, Tim Sherwood was announced as his successor.